 • Mr K. Cox, (IT Technician)

-At Key Stage 3 the emphasis is on developing the independent use of ICT, focusing on understanding the processes involved so that pupils are package independent,
+At Key Stage 3 the emphasis is on developing the independent use of ICT, focusing on understanding the processes involved so that pupils are package independent and can understand and apply key concepts.

 Year 8 & 9 – one lesson per week.